 A Change of Heart and Life

 With my eyes now opened here is what I saw: I thought I had been a very good born-again Christian; a totally committed, Spirit-filled follower of Jesus Christ, when I really was a spiritually promiscuous drug addict and drug dealer.
-The drug that I was hooked on was “Christianity” or more precisely, Churchianity: the church was my life and I was in love with things about Christ instead of Christ Himself; a religion instead of a relationship.
+The drug that I was hooked on was “Christianity” or more precisely, Churchianity: the church was my life and I was in love with things about Christ instead of Christ Himself; I had a religion instead of a relationship.
 I was addicted to the Christian religion and addicted to going to church and everything about church (as most Christians are); it was my life… and that is a very telling statement.
 I had to get my regular fix of it every week.
 And I sold it to others as if it would solve all their problems.
 The church was in the place of Christ in my life; it was my god/idol.
 I had been a spiritual prostitute.
 I had loved many church bodies instead of one Body: Christ.
 These churches and the people in them had been my focus and my loves instead of Christ.
 I had no idea that I needed saving from myself and from my religion.
 I was a hypocrite and I did not deserve this new Life that God was now breathing into me.

 Now, you may think that isn’t very bad.
 That’s not as bad as being a “real” prostitute or drug dealer, you may say… Well, let me ask you this: which is more important in terms of eternity; your physical life or your spiritual life?